-How to Choose the Right Construction Estimating Software in Four Easy Steps
+How to Choose the Best Software for Estimating in 4 Steps

-This article was written by Stewart Carroll, Beck Technology President.
+This article was written by Stewart Carroll, Beck Technology Chief Customer Officer.

-But choosing a construction estimating program doesn’t have to be one of those overwhelming decisions.
-Regardless of the type of software – be it estimating, accounting, project management or other, these four steps will help streamline the selection process, allowing you to make the right decision faster:
+But choosing your construction estimating software doesn’t have to be one of those overwhelming decisions.
+These four easy steps will help streamline the selection process, allowing you to make the right decision faster:

 Know Your Company’s Objectives